tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## ECHConfig Extension Registry

 This document defines a new ECHConfig extension registry that is maintained by IANA.
-Values with the first byte in the range 0-253 (decimal) are assigned via Specification Required {{!RFC8126}}.
-Values with the first byte 254 or 255 (decimal) are reserved for Private Use {{!RFC8126}}.
+Values with the first byte in the range 0-126 and 128-254 (decimal) are assigned via Specification Required {{!RFC8126}}.
+Values with the first byte 127 or 255 (decimal) are reserved for Private Use {{!RFC8126}}.
+An extension is mandatory if the high order bit of the first byte is 1;
+see {{config-extensions}} for implications.

-This registry has a "Recommended" and "Mandatory" column.
-The registry is initially populated with a single entry for the "public_name" extension with "Recommended" and "Mandatory" values set to "Y" and "Y", respetively.
+This registry has a single "Recommended" column.
+The registry is initially populated with a single entry for the "public_name" extension with "Recommended" value set to "Y".

 The "Recommended" column is assigned a value of "N" unless explicitly requested, and adding a value with a "Recommended" value of "Y" requires